fullmoonissue/tas-scaffolding/README.md

 * Create tas files from an existant BizHawk's Input Log.txt file
 * Add a little time splitter (in addition to the preloads) to help to exercice in speedrunning
-* Dump a diff of the memory between a range of frames
+* Dump a diff of the memory between a range of frames or between two frames